 - The information you entered on the sweepstakes entry form is true and accurate.

-- You are eligible to win the prize and are not associated with the sweepstakes' sponsor.
+- You're eligible to win the prize and aren't associated with the sweepstakes' sponsor, judging agency, or administrator.

-- You agree to the terms and restrictions of claiming the prize if any.
+- You agree to any terms and restrictions of claiming the prize.